aaronahmid/RobotArm/README.md

 ------------------------------------------------------------------------------------------------------------------------

-### Arm currently only supports only the Django web framwork, when used with a framework
+### Arm currently only supports only the Django web framework, when used with a framework

-> this tool is not ready for use, it's not completed and there are several bugs, not yet documented properly.
+> This tool is not totally safe, it's not completed and there are several bugs, not yet documented properly.
 Use with care!!
 > Contribute??
 Uhhhhhhhhm!
 Nope Not yet...
 > To infinity and beyond
 > -Buzz Lightyear's